fslmahboob/test-repo/README.md

 # Git & GitHub - learning

-A fast-paced course for getting up to speed with Git and Github
+Testing Git and GitHub to get up to speed